resheku/my-awesome/README.md

 - [jceb/vim-orgmode](https://github.com/jceb/vim-orgmode) - Text outlining and task management for Vim based on Emacs' Org-Mode
 - [jcrist/msgspec](https://github.com/jcrist/msgspec) - A fast serialization and validation library, with builtin support for JSON, MessagePack, YAML, and TOML
 - [jd/pifpaf](https://github.com/jd/pifpaf) - Python fixtures and daemon managing tools for functional testing
+- [jdepoix/youtube-transcript-api](https://github.com/jdepoix/youtube-transcript-api) - This is a python API which allows you to get the transcript/subtitles for a given YouTube video.
+It also works for automatically generated subtitles and it does not require an API key nor a headless browser, like other selenium based solutions do!
 - [jendrikseipp/vulture](https://github.com/jendrikseipp/vulture) - Find dead Python code
 - [jgujerry/python-frameworks](https://github.com/jgujerry/python-frameworks) - Another curated list of Python frameworks
 - [jiffyclub/snakeviz](https://github.com/jiffyclub/snakeviz) - An in-browser Python profile viewer